 - Our gate controller is going to be upgraded.
-Currently we have no connectivity from the house to the gate as a gardner cut the wire with a weed cutting implement.
-Thankfully that happened after I setup an open/close schedule.
+Currently we have no connectivity from the house to the gate as a gardener cut the wire with a weedcutting implement.
+Thankfully that happened after I set up an open/close schedule.
 The new system will be accessed from the house over a wireless setup.

 - We’re still in the design phase for rain water collection, but implementation is getting tabled until next year.

 - We are in the market for a furnace technician to help us move a thermostat, clean up some duct issues and service our furnaces.
 That last item though is the tricky bit as our furnaces are 50+ years old.
 Sadly I just found out last week that the guy who had taken care of our furnaces for the previous owners (the one posted about here) died a few weeks ago.

 - The kitchen table that belonged to my grandparents may actually get refinished by a professional in the next few months.